tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

 The next step is to configure the MAC model.
 We use WifiMacHelper to accomplish this.
 WifiMacHelper takes care of both the MAC low model and MAC high model, and configures an object factory to create instances of a ``ns3::WifiMac``.
-It is used to configure MAC parameters like type of MAC, and to select whether 802.11/WMM-style QoS and/or 802.11n-style High throughput (HT) and/or 802.11ac-style Very High throughput (VHT) support are/is required.
+It is used to configure MAC parameters like type of MAC, and to select whether 802.11/WMM-style QoS and/or 802.11n-style High Throughput (HT) and/or 802.11ac-style Very High Throughput (VHT) support are/is required.

-By default, it creates an ad-hoc MAC instance that does not have 802.11e/WMM-style QoS nor 802.11n-style High throughput (HT) nor 802.11ac-style Very High throughput (VHT) support enabled.
+By default, it creates an ad-hoc MAC instance that does not have 802.11e/WMM-style QoS nor 802.11n-style High Throughput (HT) nor 802.11ac-style Very High Throughput (VHT) support enabled.

 For example the following user code configures a non-QoS and non-(V)HT MAC that will be a non-AP STA in an infrastructure network where the AP has